allkern/psxe/README.md

 ## Running
 You can download the latest automated build for your platform on Releases.
 If your system isn't supported, you can easily build the emulator from source, instructions on "Building" below.

 In order to run the emulator, you will need a BIOS file.
-You can either get it from the internet or [dump it from your own console](https://www.youtube.com/watch?v=u8eHp0COcBo).
+You can either get one from the internet or [dump it from your own console](https://www.youtube.com/watch?v=u8eHp0COcBo).

+Most BIOS versions are confirmed to work.

 Use the `-b` or `--bios` setting to configure the BIOS file.